browserengineering/book/book/styles.md

- `<style>` tag---everything up to the following `</style>` tag is interpreted as a style sheet.[^ordered] Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can make themselves faster by reducing the number of round-trip network requests to the server.
+ `<style>` tag---everything up to the following `</style>` tag is interpreted as a style sheet.[^ordered] Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can load faster by reducing the number of round-trip network requests to the server.
 Since no angle brackets are allowed in a style sheet, you can implement this feature by consuming input charactures after `<style>` up to the next `<` character.